agc93/git-profile-manager/docfx/doc/installation.md

 choco install git-profile-manager.install
 ```

-This will install the app to the default Chocolatey location and should automatically add `git-profile-manager.exe` to your PATH.
+This will install the app to the default Chocolatey location and should automatically add `gpm` to your PATH.

 > [!NOTE]
 > You can also download the release package, extract it somewhere and add that location to your `PATH` manually.

-Just run `git-profile-manager` to get the help.
+Just run `gpm` or `git-profile-manager` to get the help.

 ## macOS